 Ally was established in 1919 as a division of General Motors to help dealers finance new car inventories.
 Today, the company is one of the largest auto finance operations in the United States and offers both Ally extended warranty plans and flexible coverage.
 The extended warranty program is called Ally Premier Protection.

 Below, we give an in-depth analysis of Ally warranties – including coverage options, quotes, the claims process, customer reviews, and ratings – as well as compare Ally with some of the industry's best extended car warranty companies.

 - How Much Does An Ally Extended Warranty Cost?

 - Ally Extended Warranty Claims Process

-Ally offers three solid extended warranty plans and standard roadside assistance benefits and reimbursements.
-We like how the company has a Flex plan and several other protection plans in addition to traditional extended warranties.
-One big limitation is convenience.
-Quotes and customer service can be more difficult to get compared to other providers, because you may have to go through the dealership.
+The provider offers three extended warranty plans and standard roadside assistance benefits and reimbursements.
+We like how Ally has a Flex plan and several other protection plans in addition to traditional extended warranties.
+One big limitation is convenience though.
+Quotes and customer service assistance can be more difficult to get compared to other providers because you may have to go through the dealership.

 Ally Extended Warranty Plans